FirstLegoLeague/displaySystem/readme.md

 ### Test online

-You check out display system [online](https://firstlegoleague.github.io/displaySystem/), however, you can't really customize anything.
+You can check out display system [online](https://firstlegoleague.github.io/displaySystem/), however, you can't really customize anything.
 It is a nice way to check it out though.

 Everything is served over https, which allows the webcam to work.
 If you want to [control the system via websockets](#controlling-the-modules-via-websockets), you can easily set up your own [mhub](https://github.com/poelstra/mhub).
 See [Controlling the modules via websockets](#controlling-the-modules-via-websockets) for a description to get that running.